RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ### Stipend Through the Consortium for History of Science, Technology, and Medicine

 The Rockefeller Archive Center is part of the [Consortium for History of Science, Technology, and Medicine](https://www.chstm.org/), which has a [fellowship program](https://www.chstm.org/fellowships/chstm-fellowships) offering support for research across the scholarly collections of the consortium.
 Please see the Consortium’s website for more details.
-Please note that special fellowships are available through the Consortium for researchers from Brazil, India and South Africa.